 Bedtime Battles, Part 3

 If the patient spends hours a night with thoughts bouncing and his body tossing, this is probably a manifestation of ADHD.
-The best treatment is a does of stimulant-class medication 45 minutes before bedtime.
+The best treatment is a dose of stimulant-class medication 45 minutes before bedtime.
 This course of action, however, is a hard sell to patients who suffer from insomnia.
 Consequently, once they have determined their optimal dose of medication, I ask them to take a nap an hour after they have taken the second dose.

 Generally, they find that the medication's "paradoxical effect" of calming restlessness is sufficient to allow them to fall asleep.
 Most adults are so sleep-deprived that a nap is usually successful.
 Once people see for themselves, in a "no-risk" situation, that the medications can help them shut off their brains and bodies and fall asleep, they are more willing to try medications at bedtime.
 About two-thirds of my adult patients take a full dose of their ADHD medication every night to fall asleep.